Skip to main content

 4. Avoid risks: Installers should take sensible steps to avoid high risk customers who may pose a threat to their business.
 Homeowners who appear or sound disoriented about their solar sale may require additional education to minimize risk of issues down the line.
 Homeowners who do not have an email cannot sign with LightReach, and while we do not expressly prohibit customers from creating emails for solar, they must belong solely to the customer and installers should document this in your verification.
 Ultimately, some homeowners simply may not be a good fit for our product, and installers are asked to use best judgement in proactively cancelling any customers who may not be a good fit for solar.

 5. The More the Merrier: Installers are not limited to just one single verification step.
 Having multiple layers can go a long way to mitigating against adverse customer claims.
+Many installers execute variations of 'homegrown' compliance methods, such as short video recordings at point of sale, or wet signed disclosure documents.
+This builds on PLR's general compliance strategy, which emphasizes multiple layers of consumer education and disclosures to combat misinformation or misunderstanding.

 Click to view secondary criteria